David Maxim

 David Maxim (born 1945) is an American visual artist known for mixed media abstract compositions as well as figurative work in sculpture, painting and drawing.
 He lives and works in San Francisco.

-Education and Background
+Education and background

 David Maxim was born in 1945 in Los Angeles, California.
-After completing a Masters in Art History at the University of California Los Angeles in 1968, he taught art history for the studio artist at California State University, Los Angeles for a year before taking a one year hiatus in South America and Mexico.
+After completing a master's in art history at the University of California Los Angeles in 1968, he taught art history for the studio artist at California State University, Los Angeles for a year before taking a one year hiatus in South America and Mexico.
 He subsequently moved to Santa Barbara, and then to San Francisco in 1976 to pursue his art, while continuing to teach art history for the studio artist at the San Francisco Art Institute and California State University Hayward.
 Soon, however, he was devoting himself full-time to his studio art.
-He received an Artist Residency at the Dorland Mountain Colony in the 1980s, and a Ludwig Vogelstein Foundation Grant in the 1990s.
+He received an artist residency at the Dorland Mountain Colony in the 1980s, and a Ludwig Vogelstein Foundation Grant in the 1990s.
 His work is found in private collections, museums and universities and in the U.S. and Europe.